kawashinji/atlassian-connect-js/README.md

 Running tests with saucelabs
 ----------------------------

-Tests are automatically run in saucelabs from Bamboo.
+Tests are automatically run in Sauce Labs from Bitbucket Pipelines.
 They run using all supported browsers.
 You can run these yourself as follows:

-Set your saucelabs credentials using the SAUCE_USERNAME and SAUCE_ACCESS_KEY environment variables.
+Set your Sauce Labs credentials using the SAUCE_USERNAME and SAUCE_ACCESS_KEY environment variables.

 Then run the tests using:

     SAUCE_LABS=true npm test

-Alternatively you can enter suacelabs credentials at run time with:
+Alternatively you can enter Sauce Labs credentials at run time with:

     SAUCE_LABS=true SAUCE_USERNAME=XXXXX SAUCE_ACCESS_KEY=XXXXX npm test